 The main output of the survey process, included in the core cost of your survey, is a graphical Overall Results report comparing your hospice’s responses with the All Hospices 2022 benchmark for the current year.
 The All Hospices benchmark is derived from the combined responses of all the hospices taking part in this year’s survey.
 The benchmark provided in your report will include just staff, just volunteers or both (reported together or separately), depending on which groups you include in your survey.
 You can find out more about Birdsong’s benchmarking here.

 The Overall Results report also highlights your hospice’s top and bottom performance areas, giving you an ‘at-a-glance’ view of your best and worst areas of staff satisfaction.
 You will also receive an overall engagement indicator as part of the survey headlines section of your report.

-If you are taking part in the main Hospice Survey, we will be sending your survey reports to you by Friday 23rd of July 2021 at the latest.
+If you are taking part in the main Hospice Survey, we will be sending your survey reports to you by 29th July 2022 at the latest.
 It is beneficial if you prepare a plan in advance about when and how you will share and circulate the survey results.
 The FAQs below may help you with this.

 Otherwise, we will produce the reports as soon as possible following the close of your survey.
 We will keep you updated about your specific reporting dates during the process.

 Birdsong provides you with clear graphical reports and each section of the report contains a brief description of what you are looking at.
 Of course, we are always on hand to help you interpret these if you need.

 We are able to produce Previous Years Comparison reports at any later stage, as well as separate staff vs volunteer comparisons if you have had both groups taking the survey.
 However, for most sub-analyses options, if you did not select it at the point of registration we cannot add it as a breakdown category after the survey as we will not have the necessary respondent information available to us.